scastlara/minineedle/README.md

 ## Classes

+### NeedlemanWunsch
+Needleman-Wunsch alignment class.
+It has the following attributes:
+- seq1
+- seq2
+- alseq1
+- alseq2
+- nmatrix
+- pmatrix
+- smatrix
+- score
+- identity

+To create the instance you have to provide seq1 and seq2 as two strings.

-### Needleman
+### SmithWaterman
-Alignment class.
+Smith-Waterman alignment class.
 It has the following attributes:
 - seq1
 - seq2
 - alseq1